 From 2009 to 2013, Guzman was ranked by Forbes as one of the world’s most powerful people and endured an image as a pioneer of organized crime and trafficking before his nabbing and extradition to the United States.
 Guzman’s unconventional lifestyle has been depicted in countless music, books, and television series.

 15. The Panama Papers Exposé (2016)

 In what was coined as the Panama Papers by the media, over 11.5 million documents were leaked, exposing 214,488 offshore finance records.
-In those records, taken from Panamanian law firm Mossack Fonseca, reports allege how shell corporations were used for kleptocracy, tax evasion and dodging international sanctions by wealthy and powerful public figures.
+In those records, taken from the Panamanian law firm Mossack Fonseca, reports allege how shell corporations were used for kleptocracy, tax evasion and the dodging of international sanctions by wealthy and powerful public figures.
 The leaks were made to the German newspaper Süddeutsche Zeitung by a whistleblower named John Doe.

 In the papers, journalists published a trove of notable names, including former heads of state, former prime ministers, business executives, media personalities, athletes, and organized crime syndicates.
 Gerard Ryle, Director of the International Consortium of Investigative Journalists, attributed the leak as “probably the biggest blow the offshore world has ever taken because of the extent of the documents.”

 14. WHO Declares Zika Virus Outbreak (2016)

 As a widespread epidemic was promptly underway across regions of South and North America in 2015, scientists were prepping to conduct trials on monkeys and humans to develop an efficient vaccine for what became known as the Zika virus.
 Originating in Northeastern Brazil, the mosquito-borne disease was evident through symptoms like acute fever, conjunctivitis, rashes throughout the body, and transient joint pain.